the blessing

 what to ask of a gate

 None of this can be measured from the outside, but it can be interrogated.
-Put almost any gate to a handful of questions and the accountability begins to separate from the toll, and where a gate answers them tends to decide whether the resentment aimed at it is fair or misplaced.
+Put almost any gate to a few questions and the accountability begins to separate from the toll.

 Exposure.
 Does the verifier carry the consequence of their own blessing?
-The radiologist who signs a wrong read is exposed; the signature is a real assumption of risk.
-A reviewer who rejects a proposal often carries nothing — a wrongful no is invisible, costless, never traced back.
-That asymmetry looks to me like the engine of the worst animosity.
-Where the verifier holds the gate and eats the downside of a bad call, there is a discipline inside the arrangement; they are spending something when they act.
-Where the verifier holds the gate but bears no cost for how they use it, you have power without exposure, and people are quick to sense that even when they cannot name it.
-The felt injustice of a review gate is seldom that it says no. It is that saying no costs the one saying it nothing.
+Where the verifier holds the gate and eats the downside of a bad call, there is a discipline inside the arrangement.
+Where the verifier bears no cost for how they use it, you have power without exposure, and people are quick to sense that even when they cannot name it.

 Asymmetry.
 Does the verifier actually know something the doer does not?
 The senior clinician checking a trainee's read knows more medicine, and the gate doubles as teaching.
 The functionary enforcing a rule the doer already understands knows no more than the person waiting, and the gate is pure position.
-The most acute resentment comes from the verifier who knows less than the doer and holds the gate anyway — which is precisely the seat artificial intelligence threatens to put the human verifier in: signing off on work they could not have produced as well, holding a gate whose competence now lives on the far side of it.
+The strange new case is the human verifier signing off on work they could not have produced as well, holding a gate whose competence now lives on the far side of it.

 Legibility.
 Can the doer tell in advance whether they will pass?
-Where the standard is written down and stable, the gate behaves like a checklist, is only mildly resented, and — not by accident — is the kind of gate that automates cleanly.
-Where the criteria are matters of taste that cannot quite be stated, the gate feels arbitrary and personal, and the resentment runs highest, because the doer cannot even prepare.
-This is the ground where human judgment adds the most and where the human most resembles a tyrant, and the two are hard to separate for the same reason closure and quality were.
+Where the standard is written down and stable, the gate behaves like a checklist.
+Where the criteria are matters of taste that cannot quite be stated, the gate feels arbitrary and personal, because the person waiting cannot even prepare.

-Run the examples through the axes and they sort.
-A structural engineer's stamp is irreversible, exposed, backed by real knowledge, and reasonably legible — which is why it outlived automation even where software could do the arithmetic, since what the building department buys was never the calculation but the assignment of responsibility to a licensed, insurable, punishable human.
+Run the examples through the questions and they sort.
+A structural engineer's stamp is hard to reverse, exposed, backed by real knowledge, and reasonably legible.
 A cosmetology license required to braid hair — a real requirement in many states, and a favorite of the licensing critics — is low-stakes, unexposed, and rests on no knowledge the braider lacks; it lands near pure toll.
-Code review sits in the middle and turns on culture: healthy where the reviewer shares the fallout of a bad merge, corrosive where it is a ritual of status.
-Radiology before AI sat near the engineer's stamp.
-After AI it slides toward a stranger place, one we have no settled name for — and it does not slide alone.
-The same is coming for anyone whose role was to lay expert judgment over work a machine can now do: underwriters, translators, paralegals, auditors, the reviewing tier of half the professions.
+Code review sits in the middle and turns on culture.
+Healthy where the reviewer shares the fallout of a bad merge, corrosive where it is a ritual of status.

 The felt injustice of a review gate is seldom that it says no. It is that saying no costs the one saying it nothing.